Academies and departments

 Department of Classical Music

-About 280 students study classical music at the main campus or at Edsberg Manor north of Stockholm.
-They study singing or any instrument used in the Western classical tradition.
-The department is also responsible for programmes in church music, early music and piano tuning.
+Roughly 280 students are engaged in the pursuit of classical music studies, either at the central campus or at Edsberg Manor situated to the north of Stockholm.
+These students delve into vocal training or mastery of instruments integral to the Western classical tradition.
+Additionally, the department shoulders the responsibility for programmes centred around church music, early music, and piano tuning.

 Department of Composition, Conducting and Music Theory

-With about 50 students, the department is Sweden's largest higher education center for composition, conducting and music theory.
-The composition students are educated in Western art music, electroacoustic music, jazz and film music.
-The students of the conducting programmes are profiling within choir and orchestra conducting.
-Music theory is an important part of the teacher education programme.
+Housing approximately 50 students, the department stands as Sweden's foremost institution of higher education dedicated to composition, conducting, and music theory.
+The composition students receive comprehensive instruction spanning Western art music, electroacoustic music, jazz, and film music.
+Meanwhile, the conducting programmes enable students to specialise in choral and orchestral conducting.
+Significantly, music theory constitutes a pivotal component of the teacher education programme.